 - Denial of security clearances, promotions, and more for military service members or federal employees

 To avoid these consequences, you should tackle your delinquency earlier rather than later.
 Without answers, you could wind up paying more than your original loan amount.
-Getting help from a knowledgeable attorney at our firm can lead to finding appropriate solutions for your dilemma.
+Getting help from a knowledgeable student debt attorney at our firm can lead to finding appropriate solutions for your dilemma.

 Student Loans & Bankruptcy

 In general, student loan debt is not dischargeable through bankruptcy.
 Only in extremely limited cases could you prevail in court through what is called an “adversary proceeding” against your student loan lender who will likely challenge your case.
 In these situations, you must prove that repaying your debt would cause extreme hardship.
 This hardship could consist of a severe health condition backed up by medical testimony proving that you are physically or mentally unable to earn enough to make your payments.
 Other forms of hardship may include dire economic conditions that put you at a poverty level or having reached retirement while still owing a substantial amount of student loan debt.
 However, courts have wide discretion in deciding whether your circumstances fulfill the “hardship” criterion.